 The Company evaluates tax positions taken or expected to be taken in the course of preparing its consolidated financial statements to determine whether the tax positions are "more-likely than not" to be sustained by the applicable tax authority.
 All penalties and interest associated with income taxes, if any, are included in income tax expense.

-The Borrower Sub is a disregarded entity for tax purposes and is consolidated with the tax return of GMS Finance.
+The Borrower Sub and the 2015-1 Issuer are disregarded entities for tax purposes and are consolidated with the tax return of GMS Finance.

 Capital Calls and Dividends and Distributions to Common Stockholders